-2This is conservative as an answer to the question, "How long is it possible for human-originating civilization to survive?"
+&lt;sup>2This is conservative as an answer to the question, "How long is it possible for human-originating civilization to survive?"
 It could of course be very optimistic as an answer to the question, "How long will human-originating civilization survive?"

-3Versions of this epistemic challenge have been noted in academic discussions of longtermism (e.g. by Greaves and MacAskill (ms)), and are frequently raised in conversation, but have not yet been extensively explored.
+&lt;sup>3Versions of this epistemic challenge have been noted in academic discussions of longtermism (e.g. by Greaves and MacAskill (2019)), and are frequently raised in conversation, but have not yet been extensively explored.
 For expressions of epistemically-motivated skepticism toward longtermism in non-academic sources, see for instance Matthews (2015) and Johnson (2019).